shuxueshuxue/obsidian-aitex/README.md

 Here's how to wield AItex's magic:

-* With a swift double backslash (\\): Invoke AItex to cast a spell that restructures the math puzzle on your current line.
+* With a swift double backslash (\\\\) then press enter: Invoke AItex to cast a spell that restructures the math puzzle on your current line.
-* With a powerful triple backslash (\\\): AItex uses a more potent charm, useful for grand challenges like the daunting 3x3 matrix.
+* With a powerful triple backslash (\\\\\\) then press enter: AItex uses a more potent charm, useful for grand challenges like the daunting 3x3 matrix.

 Contributing
 ------------